 With older kids, the fuel to keep on strollin' in Rome is gelato - ice cream.
 Our general policy toward sugary treats gets left at home when in Italy and when the kids got tired, we took a gelato break.
-There are countless ice cream stores in Rome -- Click for a photo of the beautiful displays typical of an Italian gelateria (ice cream shop) and read tips about getting the finest.
+There are countless ice cream stores in Rome.

-Rome is full of stairs, which can make stroller use less than ideal with kids who aren't walking yet.
-See advantages and disadvantages of stroller vs. baby carrier at the Rome for Children blog.
-Parents of wee kids may want to bring both along.
+Rome is full of stairs, which can make stroller use less than ideal for kids who aren't walking yet.

 Evening and Night Are Your Friends